 - a slit lamp exam, using a microscope and bright light to examine the eyes

-- a fluorescein eye stain test to see if the eye has been damaged
+- a fluorescein eye stain test to see if the eye is damaged

 It is possible that serious problems may occur if the eyes become dry or dehydrated.
 These include: